Skip to main content

 Incentive Limits a Closer Look

-The ADA stipulates that the total incentive for participating in a includes disability-related inquiries or medical exams cannot exceed 30% of the total cost of self-only coverage under the employer’s group health plan.
+The ADA stipulates that the total incentive for participating in a wellness program that includes disability-related inquiries or medical exams cannot exceed 30% of the total cost of self-only coverage under the employer’s group health plan.
 If the employer offers more than one plan, the calculation is based on the lowest-cost option.
 This rule creates a standardized, quantifiable limit that prevents the incentive from becoming a coercive tool.

 Here is a breakdown of how this incentive limit is applied: